Can I Sue Online Craft Sellers (Like Etsy)?

 In the first place, you agreed to release Etsy from any and all claims arising out of disputes with third parties, including other Etsy shops.
 That means you gave up any claim you might have against Etsy itself arising out of a dispute with another seller.
 That would include a copyright infringement dispute.

 Limited Choice of Where To Bring Legal Action Against Etsy

 You also agreed that you would make a choice about where you bring any legal claim against Etsy.
 You only have two options: arbitration or small claims court.
 Each comes with its own limitations.

-Limit on Amount You Can Recover from Etsy
+Limit on Amount You Can Recover From Etsy

 An Intellectual Property Lawyer Can Help

 If you do choose to bring legal action, keep in mind that you have a limited amount of time under the U.S. Copyright Act — three years — in which to bring a copyright infringement claim.
-So you will need to act promptly if you want to assert your rights.
+So you will need to act soon if you want to assert your rights.